The science of detoxification

 Thanks to a few readers who asked, liver detoxification goes like this.

-Spring heralds renewal and cleansing.
+The season of spring heralds renewal and cleansing.
 In Chinese medicine it represents liver energy and the primary function of the liver is detoxification.
 Your liver’s job is to cleanse and alter the blood and promote the elimination of toxins, hormones and to facilitate digestion.
 The liver governs fat metabolism by releasing lipids and associated toxins into the blood for elimination.
 Circles under the eyes, headaches, weight gain, nausea, mood swings and bad breath are all signs of an overloaded liver.
 Did you know that if you love your liver a little bit more you’d have greater success losing weight?

 The primary function of the liver is detoxification.
 Your liver’s job is to cleanse and filter the blood and promote the elimination of toxins, hormones and to facilitate digestion.
 The liver is the organ that governs fat metabolism by releasing lipids (fats) and associated toxins into the blood for elimination.
 It’s a pretty smart organ as it your only organ that can renew its own cells, called hepatocytes.